frakture/frakture-docs/docs/reports/reports_gds_tips.md

 Frakture date fields (such as "ts" (timestamp) on transaction tables, or "publish_date" on message tables, or just "date" on various summary-by-date tabes) give a full _YYYY-MM-DD HH/:MM/:SS_ date (on a 24-hour clock).

-* _WEEKDAY(ts)_, _WEEKDAY(publish_date)_, or _WEEKDAY(date)_ outputs the day of the week: useful if you're analyzing performance for Mondays as compared to Thursdays as compared to Saturdays.
+* _WEEKDAY(ts)_, _WEEKDAY(publish_date)_ or _WEEKDAY(date)_ outputs the day of the week: useful if you're analyzing performance for Mondays as compared to Thursdays as compared to Saturdays.
 Zoom in even closer with _HOUR()_ to see if you should be sending that email first thing in the morning or wait to lunchtime.

 * Conversely, zoom back out with functions like _MONTH()_, _QUARTER()_ or _YEAR()_ to capture big-picture aggregates. _WEEK()_ is an underrated star: it returns the number of the year's week that the date falls in, from 1 to 52, which is great for year-over-year performance comparison.